 If you're using Ahrefs, go to the "Site Explorer" section.

 This allows you to get data on any website.

 Enter the URL and voila!

-When we searched for "enterprise security" the first result was from Enter Security, so let's check out their website:
+When we searched for "connected merchandise" the first result was from nexite.io, so let's check out their website:

-The first thing that you can see, is that this site has a rather low Domain Rating because it seems to be new.
-In fact, it seems this website has only been around since August 2021 and has enjoyed a great spike since September 2021.
+The first thing that you can see, is that this site has a Domain Rating of 27 which is quite good for a new website.
+In fact, it seems this website has only been around since August 2022 and started gaining organic traffic at the end of 2022.